- Vegetables

 - Kale and Collards

-Collards are actually a non-heading cabbage, with smooth leaves you can pick one by one instead of in a single head.
+Collards are a non-heading cabbage, with smooth, thick leaves you can pick one by one instead of in a single head.
 Collards tolerate heat better than any other brassicas, and quite a bit of cold as well.
 My mother--like many people--survived the Great Depression because collards were in the garden.
+Seed-saving: All collards are Brassica oleracea and will cross with cabbage, cauliflower, kohlrabi, broccoli, and oleracea kales.

-Collards are actually a non-heading cabbage, with smooth leaves you can pick one by one instead of in a single head.
+Collards are a non-heading cabbage, with smooth, thick leaves you can pick one by one instead of in a single head.
 Collards tolerate heat better than any other brassicas, and quite a bit of cold as well.
 My mother--like many people--survived the Great Depression because collards were in the garden.
+Seed-saving: All collards are Brassica oleracea and will cross with cabbage, cauliflower, kohlrabi, broccoli, and oleracea kales.

 Kale and Collards